Ryan Getzlaf

 Ryan Getzlaf (born May 10, 1985) is a Canadian former professional ice hockey player.
 Getzlaf played his entire NHL career with the Anaheim Ducks and is the franchise's all-time leading scorer.
 A first-round selection, 19th overall, at the 2003 NHL Entry Draft, he played in three NHL All-Star Games and was a member of the Ducks' 2007 Stanley Cup championship team.
 A playmaker and power forward, Getzlaf is the Ducks' all-time leader in games played, assists, and points and the all-time playoff leader in goals, assists and points.
 He led the Ducks in assists twelve times, including a franchise record of 66 in 2008–09, and in points eight times.
+Getzlaf joined the NHL's Department of Player Safety in 2024.

 As a junior, Getzlaf played four seasons with the Calgary Hitmen and was twice named to a Western Hockey League (WHL) all-star team.
 Internationally, he has represented Canada on numerous occasions.
 Getzlaf was a member of the 2005 World Junior Championship squad considered the greatest in Canadian history, and won a silver medal at the 2008 IIHF World Championship.
 A two-time Olympian, Getzlaf played with Canadian teams that won gold medals at the 2010 and 2014 Winter Games.

 Early life

 Getzlaf was born May 10, 1985, in Regina, Saskatchewan.
 He is the younger son of Steve and Susan Getzlaf, and has an older brother, Chris.
 He attended Robert Usher Collegiate in Regina.

 Growing up in an athletically minded family, both Ryan and Chris were encouraged to play several sports, particularly hockey and football.
 Chris focused on football and ultimately joined their hometown Saskatchewan Roughriders in the Canadian Football League as a slotback.
-Ryan played tailback in football, and represented Saskatchewan as a catcher in a national youth baseball tournament, but focused on his hockey career.
+Ryan played tailback in football, and represented Saskatchewan as a catcher in a national youth baseball tournament, but focused on his hockey career when he was 5.